 - In-person 1:1 meetings

-- Anything that one or some (but not all) of your members are chosen to receive at random, including but not limited to
+- Anything that one or some (but not all) of your members are chosen to get at random including, but not limited to:

-- Perks that are marketed, directed or targeted to children, or that may be attractive to or inappropriate for children (including encouraging children to ask their parents to join your channel membership).
+- Perks that are marketed, directed or targeted to children, or that may be attractive to, or inappropriate for, children

 Policy and guideline violationsPaused mode

-- Set your channel as Made for Kids
+- You set your channel as Made for Kids.

 What happens when your channel is in paused mode